Chinese Calligraphy in Kai Shu (Standard Style)

 Changes of Kai Shu Characters

-If a Chinese calligrapher either in or outside China practices Chinese calligraphy in Simplified Chinese Characters, s/he will certainly be ridiculed by Chinese people (including those in China.)
+If a Chinese calligrapher either in or outside China practices Chinese calligraphy in simplified Chinese characters, s/he will be ridiculed by other Chinese calligraphers (including those in China.)

-Kai Shu came into use at the end of the Han Dynasty.
-It has been used in China for more than 2200 years.
+Kai Shu came into use by the end of the Han Dynasty.
+It has been used in China for more than 2,200 years.
 Kai Shu is now the main Chinese writing style.
-The computer fonts, newspapers, textbooks, and government documents are all written in Kai Shu today.
-Except for the sake of practicing brush calligraphy, those medias are rarely written in Zuan, Li, Tsao, and Hsin Styles.
+The computer fonts, newspapers, textbooks, and government documents are written in Kai Shu today.
+Except for the sake of practicing Chinese calligraphy with ink and brushes, those medias are often not printed in Zuan, Li, Tsao, and Hsin Styles.

-The Chinese government on mainland China adopted a more convenient version of Simplified Chinese Characters ( 簡體字 ) while Chinese people in Taiwan, Singapore, Hong Kong, Korea, Japan and many other Asian countries and north America are still using Traditional Chinese Characters ( 體字 ).
+Later the Chinese Communist government in mainland China adopted a more convenient version of Simplified Chinese Characters ( 簡體字 ) while Chinese people in Taiwan, Singapore, Hong Kong, Korea, and other Asian countries and north America are still using Traditional Chinese Characters ( 體字 ).
 Both systems are Kai Shu.
 There are no simplified versions of Seal, Clerical, Running, and Walking Styles.
 The inventors of Simplified Chinese Characters borrowed some characters from the Running Style to reduce the number of strokes in many Kai Shu characters; they also coined a lot of new characters without historical and linguistic basis, thus creating confusions and misunderstanding in certain communications and severe gaps in the studies of Chinese philosophy, classics, literature, calligraphy, calligraphy inscriptions on painting, linguistics, and many other fields.

 The Simplified Chinese Characters have fewer strokes suitable for casual writing in today’s business and technological environments; the Traditional Chinese Characters retain the founding principles of creating Chinese characters.
-Chinese brush calligraphy can only be practiced using Traditional Chinese Characters.
-Students, teachers, and calligraphers on mainland China don’t practice calligraphy with simplified characters.
+Chinese calligraphy in ink and brushes can only be practiced using Traditional Chinese Characters.
+Students, teachers, and calligraphers on mainland China don’t practice Chinese calligraphy in ink and brushes with simplified characters.
 If so, the beauty and the underlying principles and theories of Chinese calligraphy will be totally twisted and destroyed.

 The Chinese spoken languages include many dialects.
 Mandarin is the official spoken language.
 (The official written languages were developed in the order of Zuan, Li, Tsao, Hsin, and Kai Shu.
 In fact, during the Han Dynasty, the writing styles of Li, Tsao, Hsin, and Kai were developed almost concurrently.)